 Do Beavers’ Teeth Grow Forever?

-Beavers have massive teeth which grow forever.
+Beavers have massive teeth that grow forever.
 Their upper incisors range from 20 to 25mm, and their growth isn’t hindered at any point.
 That said, beavers don’t exhibit the best dental hygiene, and their teeth are usually orange in color.

-Beavers teeth curve backward, which makes it easier for them to do their jobs.
+Beavers’ teeth curve backward, which makes it easier for them to do their jobs.
 The growth rate of their teeth is about 4 feet per year.
 The teeth wear down with their gnawing of wood.

 It was found that the growth rate of the upper incisors differed from the growth rate of the lower incisors.
 The top incisors grew less during late summer and early fall.
 The lower incisors did not show as much of a difference in growth between seasons.
 The top incisors may be used to estimate which season a particular fossilized beaver may have died.